-Consolidated

-2009 / 2010 (\$000) 2008 / 2009 (\$000)

-Profit / (loss) after income tax 6,022 (11,951)

-Non Cash Flows in Profit

-Loss on disposal of fixed assets 147 83

-Depreciation of fixed assets 6,589 7,566

-Amortisation / impairment of intangible assets 626 4,160

-Equity settled share based payments 257 (146)

-Changes in tax balances processed directly in equity 558 (222)

-Changes in tax balances due to foreign exchange movements 51 (9)

-Changes in Assets and Liabilities

-Decrease in receivables 84 6,854

-Decrease in inventories 2,900 5,349

-(Increase) / decrease in other assets (194) 99

-(Decrease) in payables, accruals and other financial liabilities (1,869) (1,690)

-Increase in tax balances 2,782 1,295

-Net cash provided by operating activities 17,953 11,388

-(C).
+Consolida Consolidated 2010 / 2011 (\$000) 2009 / 2010 (\$000) Profit / (loss) after income tax 7,110 6,022 Non Cash Flows in Profit Loss on disposal of fixed assets 476 147 Depreciation of fixed assets 5,877 6,589 Amortisation / impairment of intangible assets 294 626 Equity settled share based payments 457 257 Changes in tax balances processed directly in equity (807) 558 Changes in tax balances due to foreign exchange movements - 51 Changes in Assets and Liabilities Increase / (decrease) in receivables (121) 84 Increase / (decrease) in inventories (1,559) 2,900 Increase / (decrease) in other assets 182 (194) Increase / (decrease) in payables, accruals and other financial liabilities (523) (1,869) Increase in tax balances 518 2,782 FX / other non operation movements backed out of assets and liabilities (486) - Net cash provided by operating activities 11,418 17,953

+(c).
 Discontinued Operations

 In response to the worsening economic conditions and modified economic outlook, the operating and cost structure of the Group's European business was reviewed in November / December 2008.
 The business operated as a full service business in a highly seasonal market and had under performed to expectations.
 To reduce costs and de-risk the business the decision was made to close the existing European full service operation and enter into a distribution agreement with an established European sales and distribution company to have it take over the inventory, sales and distribution of Gale products in key European markets as of 22 December 2008.
-The costs associated with this decision have been classified under discontinued operations in these financial statements.
+The costs associated with this decision have been classified under discontinued operations in these accounts.

-Financial information relating to discontinuing operations for the period 30 June 2010 is set out below.
-Further information is set out in Note 5 Operating Segments.
+Financial information relating to discontinuing operations for the period 30 June 2011 is set out below.
+Further information is set out in Note 5 Segment Information.

-Conso lidated
+Consolidated

-2009 / 2010 (\$000) 2008 / 2009 (\$000)
+2010 / 2011 (\$000) 2009 / 2010 (\$000)

-Loss From Discontinued Operations
+Profit From Discontinued Operations

-Revenue - 2,219

-Other income - 327

-Expenses (12) (12,754)
+Expenses (339) (12)

-Loss before income tax (12) (10,208)
+Loss before income tax (339) (12)

-Income tax benefit / (expense) 23 (1,253)
+Income tax benefit 349 23

-Profit $/$ (loss) after income tax from discontinued operations 11 (11,461)
+Profit after income tax from discontinued operations 10 11

 Cash Flows From Discontinued Operations

-Net cash inflow / (outflow) from operating activities 11 (4,419)
+Net cash inflow / (outflow) from operating activities (59) 11

-Net cash outflow from investing activities - (146)
+Net cash outflow from investing activities - -

-Effect of exchange rate changes on items nominated in foreign currencies (16) 4,525
+Effect of exchange rate changes on items nominated in foreign currencies (4) (16)

-Net decrease in cash from discontinued operations (5) (40)
+Net decrease in cash from discontinued operations (63) (5)